 - Sample traditional Emirati sweet treats and an Arabic coffee

 - Ride the city’s new metro to Dubai Mall, an ultra-modern shopping centre

-- Stop for photos in front of Burj Khalifa, one of the world’s tallest towers
+- Gaze up in awe at Burj Khalifa — one of the world’s tallest towers

 Why Our Insiders Chose This Tour